 With Doing it for Daddy

-All photpgraphs by Esti Strydom and Paul Grose Spier Contemporary Art Award 2007
+All photographs by Esti Strydom and Paul Grose Spier Contemporary Art Award 2007

-For the 2007 'Spier Contemporary' competition and exhibition, Doing it for Daddy invited exhibition visitors to leave the gallery space for an historical tour of the Spier estate where fiction and history intertwined:
+For the 2007 'Spier Contemporary' competition and exhibition, the collective Doing it for Daddy comprising Renée Holleman, Bettina Malcomess and Linda Stupart, invited exhibition visitors to leave the gallery space for an historical tour of the Spier estate where fiction and history intertwined:

 'An umpire’s chair stands like a relic inside an art gallery, the lines of a court still visible on a surface that was meant for outdoor weather.
 Just on the horizon of the estate the silhouette of a township comes into view through a pair of opera glasses.
 A box of letters and watercolours is discovered under a bridge, yellowed by time.
 A curiously marked lovers' bench leads you from your path into a clearing, where you are enveloped by trees and the sound of water.
 Red and yellow ribbons mark a tree to resemble the licks of flames.
 Twelve wine barrels are arranged beneath a slave bell, unfamiliar names etched into their iron bands.
 A row boat built for the ocean is moored to an island in the middle of a manmade dam.